 Avoid this mistake by double-confirming wheel and tire size fit your application.

-5. Selecting Frame Strength
+5. Select the Frame Strength

 For some applications, the standard frame strength may be sufficient.
 Why pay several hundred to more than a thousand dollars additionally for a stronger frame without a corresponding benefit?
 Yet, if you’re using the truck for a heavier-duty application, you may compromise the frame’s integrity, contributing to increased maintenance issues and shortened truck life.